bowmanjd/olf22python/slides/presentation.md

 Notes:

-- Welcome
-- I am Jonathan Bowman, software engineer from Central Pennsylvania
-- The presentation is going to move fast
-- Highly recommended to have the slides open, and a terminal or Python REPL
+Welcome.
+I am Jonathan Bowman.
+I am a data engineer by day, a hobbyist developer all the time, and I have some experience in IT, in web development, teaching, and consulting.

 ---